hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Remove metadata from an image in your compute account.
-You may specify an image name or ID.
-Optionally, you may specify an availability zone.
+Specify an image name or ID, or specify an availability zone.

 ###Examples
 Remove the specified metadata from the image: